-A 23-year-old Caucasian woman presents to her primary care provider complaining of an unsightly mole on her left calf that has enlarged over the past six months.
+A 23-year-old White woman presents to her primary care provider reporting an unsightly mole on her left calf that has enlarged over the past 6 months.
 Physical exam reveals a 7 mm dark asymmetric macule with irregular borders.
 Which of the following is the most likely diagnosis?

 (A) Acral lentiginous melanoma

 (D) Squamous cell carcinoma

 You probably feel more comfortable with the first question than the second.
 Melanoma is a topic expected to appear on the Alternative Pilot as a level 1 question.
 Meaning, it will be presented to you as a “Which of the following is the most likely diagnosis” type of question.
 If you have been working in cardiothoracic surgery for the past 10 years, do you remember the characteristics of melanoma?

 In a given quarter, you will have approximately 11 weeks to respond to all 25 questions.
 Once you have opened a question, you will have a minimum of two and potentially up to five minutes to respond.